 Having a blog and YouTube channel for product reviews and guides is a must.
 This is where you will get organic traffic without having to pay for advertising.

 The key takeaway here is that affiliate marketing is not a get rich quick scheme, but a great way to supplement existing business income.
+Yes, you also need to go down the traditional channels of hiring a digital agency in Kent as well, but there are so many benefits to affiliate marketing.
 There is a lot of work to be done in selecting platforms, products and merchants.
 You will need to spend time on using different channels and types of media, working out how to get the best from it.
 What works for one affiliate might not necessarily work for everyone.

 It is possible to can earn an excellent residual income from affiliate marketing.
 Finding products that compliment your business, can both elevate your reputation and revenue.